mmsalmanfaris/Quiet-Attic-Films-Production-Company/README.md

 To begin using the Quiet Attic Films Production Company Data Management System, follow these steps:

-1. **Clone Repository**: Open CMD on your local machine and past the link.
+1. **Clone Repository**: Open CMD on your local machine and paste the link.

    ```
    git clone https://github.com/mmsalmanfaris/Quiet-Attic-Films-Production-Company.git